JoseMarioDev/josemariodev/README.md

 ### Hi there 👋

-I'm a cloud certified developer in Chicago with an interest in full-stack development.
-I specialize in JavaScript, Python, and Cloud technologies.
-I'm a graduate of Lambda School.
-I was enrolled in the web development program where I learned web development and CS fundamentals by working in teams to build real world projects.
+I'm a certified engineer in Chicago with an interest in cloud technologies & full-stack development.
+I specialize in JavaScript, Python, and AWS services.
+I'm a graduate of Lambda School, where I enrolled in the web development program & learned software development and CS fundamentals by working in teams to build real world projects.

 I have over 10 years experience in the insurance and service industries in a management capacity.
 Over that time I've developed critical-thinking, organizational, and communication skills.
-I’m interested in combining these skills with software development technologies to work on projects I'm passionate about.

 I’m looking for an opportunity where I can put my abilities to work for a mission I’m passionate about.
 Check out my portfolio :globe_with_meridians:&nbsp;&nbsp; https://www.josemario.dev/